Skip to content

 First of all, hot rice

-A must-try cream cheese denbu
+A must-try: Cream cheese denbu

 Wooden barrel-brewed soy sauce and bonito denbu